matineno/mini-calculator/README.md

 ## Tutorial

-In this tutorial, we are going to learn how to make a simple calculator with HTML, CSS and Javascript
+In this tutorial, we are going to learn how to make a simple calculator with HTML, CSS and Javascript.

 ### Step 1: HTML Structure
-Create the basic elements for html head tag and add the following to the page body
+Create the basic elements for html head tag and add the following to the page body.

 ```html
 <div class="container">